-4.3 Foreign Employment Income (Section 10(1)(o)(ii))
+4.3 Foreign Employment Income (section 10(1)(o)(ii))

-The income of a person who is outside South Africa for purposes of rendering services for or on behalf of his employer for a period which is in aggregate more than 183 full days during any 12-month period, and which includes a period of more than 60 full continuous days during that 12-month period, is exempt from income tax.
-This income must be reported against the foreign employment income codes on the tax certificate.
+Certain remuneration of a person who is outside South Africa for purposes of rendering services for or on behalf of his employer for a period which is in aggregate more than 183 full days during any 12-month period, and which includes a period of more than 60 full continuous days during that 12-month period, is exempt from income tax to a limit of R1.25 million for the tax year.
+Foreign employment income exceeding the R1.25 million limit for the tax year is included in remuneration and subject to PAYE.
+Foreign employment income must be reported against the foreign employment income codes on the tax certificate.
 This exemption is subject to certain exclusions.

-IRP5 code 3652 may not be used for any remuneration item that qualifies for the exemption under section 10(1)(0)(ii).
+IRP5 code 3652 may not be used for any remuneration item that might qualify for the exemption under section 10(1)(o)(ii).

-4.4 Bursaries and Scholarships (Section 10(1)(q) and Section 10(1)(qA))
+4.4 Bursaries and Scholarships (section 10(1)(q) and section 10(1)(qA))